epam/Wilma/wilma-functionaltest/resources/src/readme.txt

 when compiling jars, use this kind of command to compile a class + be under 'src' folder javac -cp "./../../../wilma-application/release/wilma-2.0.DEV.jar:." ./com/epam/sandbox/responseFormatter/TestResponseFormatterJared.java then copy the class files into the jar file

+For the InvalidClass - ensure a class content that can be compiled with higher java version that is used for running Wilma itself
+E.g. if Wilma uses JDK 15, compile the class with JDK 18 (javac file).